Shannon Des Roches Rosa

 United States, then you will be supported by and/or have to support my

 son’s generation.
 Think about that.
-And then I hope you will realize how critical it is to challenge those who complain about the expense of educating students with special needs, or try to spin them as burdens on the rest of society -- because it makes financial sense to invest in education and therapies for my son and students like him, and give them a chance to learn skills and contribute to society.
-The costs and social burden are much greater when we relegate people with disabilities to life-long dependency.
+And then I hope you will realize how critical it is to challenge those who complain about the expense of educating students with disabilities, or try to spin them as burdens on the rest of society—because it makes financial sense to invest in my son and people like him.
+While some disabled people may never be “contributing members of society,” and that’s OK, it costs society a heck of a lot more to relegate all people with disabilities to life-long dependency.

 Whether you choose to learn, participate, and help foster attitudes of